dd32/td-gh-ex/readme.txt

 Version 2.2.2
 * Added option to enable Secondary and Footer Menu on Mobile Devices
-* Updated menu scripts and css
+* Update menu scripts and css

 Version 2.3
 * Added Arabic translation ar.po and ar.mo
+* Update Spanish translation es_ES.po and es_ES.mo

+Version 2.3.1
+* Added catchbox_content hook
+* Added page template Blog for show blog on page.
+* Fixed the slider homepage condition while setting static Posts Page
+* Moved Featured Slider Code from header.php to function.php and hooked with catchbox_content
+* Update Italian translation it_IT.po and it_IT.mo